-These contaminants generally find their source of origin mainly from smelters, manufacturing units, power plants operating on the basis of fossil fuels Etc. These pollutants are a reason behind many respiratory diseases in humans and significantly reduces the level of visibility.
+These contaminants generally find their source of origin mainly in smelters, manufacturing units, power plants operating on the basis of fossil fuels Etc. These pollutants are a reason behind many respiratory diseases in humans and significantly reduce the level of visibility.

 Pollution Caused by Heavy Metals

-Heavy metals cause pollution mercilessly and place the health of humans at the verge of declining and also gives birth to an end number of environment related problems like decrease in fertility of soil and yields of crops.
-Also it significantly leads to reduction in activities that are carried through the help of microbes.
+Heavy metals cause pollution mercilessly and place the health of humans at the verge of declining and also gives birth to an end number of environment-related problems like a decrease in fertility of soil and yields of crops.
+Also it significantly leads to a reduction in activities that are carried through the help of microbes.

 Policies in India to Combat Industrial Pollution

-Indian constitution lays down in a beautiful manner about the rights and duties with respect to the environment protection.
-The constitution sets forth that it is the responsibility of the state to look into the matters that relate to improving and protecting the environment and also to take steps that must safeguard the natural resources.
+Indian constitution lays down in a beautiful manner the rights and duties with respect to environmental protection.
+The constitution sets forth that it is the responsibility of the state to look into the matters that relate to improving and protecting the environment and also to take steps that must safeguard natural resources.

 - To be able to prevent the pollution levels right away the source of origin

 - To be able to equip with the latest technology that is available.

 - To work in compliance with the polluter pays principle